jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 ### Fixed audio using AppleHDA Patcher 1.9
 - Ran AppleHDA Patcher 1.9, dropped my config.plist and the latest AppleHDA.kext into the app
 - Under laptop picked Realtek ALC 898
 - Added CodecCommander.kext and aDummyHDA.kext to System/Library/Extensions and audio started working.
+I tried just Libary/Extensions, but it seemed to only work in the system folder
 - Note injected audio ID is 98 for this MSI laptop.
 Seems a little unconventional, but it seems to be common on sibling model MSI laptops

 ### Webcam Functionality